Kenneth Barbour, Sites Assistant

 A lifelong DC resident, Kenny Barbour assists all aspects of maintenance and improvements at Marvin Gaye Park, the Riverside Center, and numerous park and greening sites across the city.

 Steve Coleman has led Washington Parks & People’s award-winning alliance of community-based greening partnerships since it began as a volunteer neighborhood park crime patrol in 1990.
-In 30 years of non-profit service, he has been a vice president and director of research for a national organization, program director of an international environmental advocacy network, staff officer for a national foundation, a fundraising consultant for environmental media initiatives, a community organizer, and an intern reporter for Public Broadcasting’s MacNeil/ Lehrer Report.
-Here in Washington, Steve served on the Environmental Planning Commission and was an elected officer of the Committee of 100 on the Federal City, Washington Innercity Self Help (WISH), and the city-wide Advisory Neighborhood Commissioners Assembly.
-He is the current chair of Parks for Life, the international urban parks alliance, and has served as a Trustee of the City Parks Alliance and the National Recreation and Park Association, faculty member of the American Planning Association’s City Parks Forum and the Urban Open Space Leadership Institute, and keynote speaker on urban greening in 20 cities across three continents.
-He began leading community tree-planting and environmental reclamation projects at the age of 12, and had his first job with a small timber company at the age of 19.
-Born in India, Steve has lived in DC’s diverse Reed-Cooke neighborhood for 30 years.
+In three decades of non-profit service, Steve has been a vice president and director of research for a national organization, program director of an international environmental advocacy network, staff officer for a national foundation, a fundraising consultant for environmental media initiatives, a community organizer, and an intern reporter for Public Broadcasting’s MacNeil/ Lehrer Report.
+Born in India, Steve has lived in DC’s diverse Reed-Cooke neighborhood for 32 years.

 Malina Eaglin, Campaign & Special Events Manager